 2. Medical update (Florida)

 Since 2018, Google’s been regularly announcing core updates.
-The first one was the so-called “medical” update that impacted medicine-related and YMYL (Your Money Your Life) websites like ecommerce, financial services, loans, etc. On August 1-2, 2018, there was an upsurge in search results.
+The first one was the so-called “medical” update that impacted medicine-related and YMYL (Your Money Your Life) websites like ecommerce, financial services, payday loans, etc. On August 1-2, 2018, there was an upsurge in search results.

 Google started to evaluate websites considering the health, life, and financial wealth of people more strictly.
 After all, these websites should provide authentic information from trustworthy sources.